werty1001/bemgo/README.md

 ```
 ---
 ### Templates
-In templates you can use JSON data from blocks and some settings from app config:
+In templates you can use data from blocks and some settings from app config:
 ```JS
 global.paths    // Build paths
 global.blocks   // Data from all blocks